 The genus Verticordia (Myrtaceae family) comes from Latin meaning “turner of hearts”, which refers to Venus the Roman goddess of love, whose favourite plant was a myrtle.
 Early plant taxonomists were a romantic lot.

-Some can be a bit confusing for non-specialists like me to identify as flowers in species like Verticordia hueglii below and Verticordia grandiflora change colour as they mature.
+Some can be a bit confusing for non-specialists like me to identify as flowers in species like Verticordia huegelii below and Verticordia grandiflora change colour as they mature.

 - Kwongan scrub about 500 metres past the turnoff to Yilliminning Rock on Birdwhistle Road.
 Wonderful display of pinkish white Verticordia eriocephala in a low slope on the west of the road.

-- Harrismith Nature reserve.
+- Harrismith Nature reservewww.foxeslair.org/foxypress/harrismith-nature-reserve.
 Several species in kwongan upland.